5 Reasons Why Weight Loss Through Sabja Seeds Is A Good Idea

 Sabja seeds are an excellent source of vitamin A, vitamin B-complex, vitamin E & K, calcium, phosphorus, magnesium, and iron – all nutrients being essential for weight loss and management.

 So rather than using weight loss supplements (fat burner) and face the after-effects of their usage, it is always better to go for natural weight loss aiding substances which do not pose any ill effects and provide other health benefits also.

 Like other seeds, sabja seeds also secrete essential oils and these oils contain more than almost 200 therapeutic compounds rich in flavonoids, phytosterols, polyphenols, triterpines, alkaloids.

 Let us also tell you that each of these compounds contributes to the medicinal properties of sabja seeds.

 Sabja seeds also contain planteose, mucilage, polysaccharides and oil rich in linoleic acid, linolenic acid and unsaturated fatty acids.

 Instead of trying to chew unsoaked sabja seeds, it is always better soak them in water and then consume.

-Consume this water and gel mix half an hour before meals. basil seeds and soak them in one glass of water.
+Consume this water and gel mix half an hour before meals.

-Set them aside till they swell and form a gel.
 Doing this will control your appetite thus reducing your calorie intake during your meals.

 Interesting Sherbet Recipe Using Sabja Seeds